cataclysmbnteam/Cataclysm-BN/doc/LUA_SUPPORT.md

 7. It finalizes loaded data (resolves copy-from, prepares some types with complex state for use)
 8. For every mod on the list that uses Lua, it runs the mod's `finalize.lua` script (if present)
 9. It checks consistency of loaded data (validates values, warns about iffy combinations of values, etc.)
+10. (R) For every mod on the list that uses Lua, it runs the mod's `main.lua` script (if present)

-As such, we only have 2 opportunities for running Lua scripts on a mod: the `preload.lua` and the `finalize.lua`.
+As such, we only have 3 scipts to place mod's Lua code into: `preload.lua`, `finalize.lua` and `main.lua`.
+The differences and intended use case will be explained below.

-You can use either or both, depending on your needs.
+You can use only one script, two or all three, depending on your needs.

+When executing hot-reload, the game repeats the step marked with (R), so if you want the code you're working on to be hot-reloadable, put it into `main.lua`.

+### preload.lua
+This script is supposed to register event hooks and set up definitions that will then be referred by game JSON loading system (e.g. item use actions).

+### finalize.lua
+This script is supposed to allow mods to modify definitions loaded from JSON after copy-from has been resolved, but for now there is no API for this.

+TODO: api for finalization

+### main.lua
+This script is supposed to implement the main logic of the mod.
+This includes, but not limited, to:
+1. Mod runtime state
+2. Mod initialization on game start
+3. Mod save/load code, if required
+4. Implementation of hooks that were set up in `preload.lua`

-## Lua layout
+## Lua API details

 While you can do a lot of interesting stuff with vanilla Lua, the integration imposes some limits to prevent potential bugs:
 - Loading packages (or Lua modules) is disabled.
 TODO: allow it on data loading stage.
-- Changes to global state are not available between mods.
+- Changes to global state are not available between scripts.
 If you want mod interoperability, use funtions and tables in `game` global table.
-- Your mod's runtime state should live in `game.mod_runtime[ game.current_mod ]` table.
+- Your mod's runtime state should live in `game.mod_runtime[ game.current_mod ]`
+  table.
 You can also access another mod's state this way if you know its id.

 ### Lua libraries and functions
 When script is called, it comes with some standard Lua libraries pre-loaded: